 The first stage is the government’s investigation.
-Most investigations involve the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), and/or the U.S. Attorney’s Office, although various other federal agencies and task forces handle criminal investigations as well.
+Most investigations involve the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), and/or the United States Attorney’s Office, although various other federal agencies and task forces handle criminal investigations as well.
 During government investigations, our primary goal is to terminate the investigation without charges being filed.
 In order to achieve this goal, we intervene in the investigation as soon as we are engaged, and we work to quickly assess the facts of the case in order to determine where we are likely to have the greatest opportunity to convince prosecutors not to seek an indictment.

 2. Grand Jury Subpoena

 If prosecutors decide to move forward with seeking an indictment, they must first obtain a grand jury subpoena.
 Once you are subpoenaed to testify before a grand jury, you must begin preparing immediately.
 At the grand jury stage, all prosecutors need to do is establish “probable cause” to press charges.
-This standard is much lower than the “beyond a reasonable doubt” standard that applies at trial.
+This standard is much lower than the “beyond a reasonable doubt” standard that applies at trial in federal courts.
 However, there are still several ways to defend against federal indictments, and our attorneys have successfully resolved many of our clients’ cases at this stage of the process.

 3. Criminal Trial